-The IJBC Editor submits mid-year and annual reports.
-The mid-year report is due 30 days before the date of the mid-year meeting; the annual report is due 45 days before the annual conference.
+The IJBC Editor submits two reports each year.
+The mid-year report is due by April 1.; the annual report is due September 1 before the annual conference.
 The IJBC Editor sends these two reports both (1) to the Executive Director for distribution to the Executive Committee and the Board of Directors and (2) to the Chair of the Publications Board.